-The Fish & Wildlife Department currently owns more than 98 Wildlife Management Areas totaling more than 145,000 acres throughout Vermont.
+The Fish & Wildlife Department currently owns more than 99 Wildlife Management Areas totaling close to 130,000 acres throughout Vermont.

 The Fish & Wildlife Department holds more than 50 easements that protect more than 9,800 acres across the state.
 In the majority of cases, these easements allow public access.
 However, these lands are still privately owned and though access is protected, the department does not maintain these lands in any formal way.
 Therefore parking and signage in many cases does not exist.

 The Vermont Fish &Wildlife Department owns many miles and hundreds of acres of land along rivers, streams, lakes and ponds throughout Vermont known collectively as “Riparian Lands.”
 These lands provide public access to our waters for fishing, hunting, trapping, fish and wildlife viewing, photography and other fish and wildlife-based activities.

 Riparian lands are widely distributed throughout Vermont and tend to be relatively small and often long narrow parcels.
 Some parcels have small, gravel parking areas while others provide no formal parking or rely on parking just off the road shoulder.